roman-milk/roman-milk.github.io/the-hitch-hiker.md

+===

- ****** The Hitch Hiker: Amy ****** byJust_Plain_Bob© "My trousers fell to the floor and her eyes widened as she saw my proud tower of flesh.
+"My trousers fell to the floor and her eyes widened as she saw my proud tower of flesh.
 She stared in fascination as I climbed on the bed and positioned my thick, eight-inch piece of man meat at the entrance to her tunnel of love.
 Suddenly, as if coming out of a trance, she cried out, "No, we can't, we must not.
 It would kill my husband if he found out."

  "Hush girl, you know that you want this."